django-leonardo/django-leonardo/README.rst

 A collection of awesome Django libraries, resources and shiny things.
 Full featured framework for building everything based on Django, FeinCMS, Horizon, Oscar and tons of another apps.

-**Don't waste your time in searching stable solution for daily problems.**
+**Don't waste your time searching stable solution for daily problems.**

 .. contents::
    :local: